by Sarah Arrow

 The garden designer typically has their own blog and their own engaged following or tribe consisting of the people who love their work and wish to share it.
 These are key people of influence.
-These experts have books, DVDs and reach lots of people and impact upon their lives in a positive way.
+These experts have books, and DVDs that reach lots of people and impact their lives in a positive way.
 They rarely know their audiences personally but understand through instinct and research what their audience is looking for and they provide it.

 The bigger the sphere of influence this person has, the harder it is to reach the influencer it is unless you have some kind of influence yourself.

-The expert influencer is made from many things including peer recognition, academic experience (qualifications) and real world success.
+The expert influencer is made from many things including peer recognition, academic experience (qualifications), and real-world success.
 One of these aspects alone does not make someone an expert influencer.

 The Reward Influencer

 I’m going to make an assumption or two here to help you understand the role of the reward influencer better.
-I’m going to assume you are a male and you have the burning need for a new car.
+I’m going to assume you are a male and you have a burning need for a new car.
 You’re married with two children.
 Before you buy that new car who do you consult?

-The other person that will be driving the car; your wife.
+The other person that will be driving the car, your wife.
 If you don’t understand the concept of reward influence then buy a car without consulting with your wife.
 If she does not approve of the purchase, she’ll make your life hard and you’ll buy another car within 6 months.

 Let’s make another assumption.
 You’re a single male with a great job, you need a new car that shows your social status and gives everyone the indicator of your success.
 Who do you consult in this scenario?

 The people you admire and wish to emulate; your peers influence you.
 When you make a purchase under their influence you are rewarded with acceptance.
-Your part of the club, one of the gang and part of the tribe.
+You’re part of the club, one of the gang and part of the tribe.

 Let’s go with a third scenario.
 You’ve just passed your driving test.
 You are confident but you are a little apprehensive.
 You still live at home.
 Who influences you?
 Your parents and to come extent your siblings and friends.